fmtayag/Caffeine-Fueled/readme.txt

 A, LEFT 			    - Move Left
 D, RIGHT 			    - Move Right

-Requeriments
+Requirements
 ------------
 For use the source code (src), you need to install Pygame.
 For information of how to install Pygame visit https://www.pygame.org/wiki/GettingStarted/

 Credits
 --------
-Programming by Danix and zyenapz, art & sound effects by zyenapz.
+Originaly created and programmed by zyenapz and now contributed by Danix, art & sound effects by zyenapz.
 Font: 'Press Start' downloaded from codeman38.
 Music: 'HappyBeat' downloaded from YouTube and made by Electro Baptist.